NahuelCostaCortez/personal-website/content/home/skills.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 40

-title: Things I regularly use
+title: Coding skills
 subtitle:

 # Showcase personal skills or business features.